 Students who are also employees, students working on a sponsored project, and students who have used University resources (other than for lecture-based coursework) shall also report all inventions and discoveries to the University’s Office of Intellectual Property and Technology Transfer and shall assign all such inventions and discoveries in the same manner as University employees.

-From the University of Washington’s “Patent, Invention, and Copyright Policy“.
+From the University of Washington’s “Patent, Invention, and Copyright Policy.”
 See I.C, the middle of the paragraph.
+(My emphasis.)

 Is this even legal?
 How does this policy statement come to have the force of a contract to compel assignment of inventions merely because an individual has “used University resources”?
 Note, the text does not even say that the “resources” were *used* to reduce the invention to practice.
 Oh, well, perhaps that’s because the University of Washington cannot get the definition of invention right and defines it (see the end of Paragraph B) for policy purposes as: